 Organized with Natural Resources Defense Council and Mercer

 Green infrastructure is visible throughout Brooklyn’s built landscape.
-We’ll start with a brief exploration of One Brooklyn Bridge Hotel itself, which incorporates state-of-the-art energy and environmental design to demonstrate urban sustainability made real.
-Following, we head out on foot to explore DUMBO's spectacular waterfront, while soaking in some of the sites and tastes of this beautiful neighborhood.
+We’ll start with a brief exploration of 1 Hotel Brooklyn Bridge itself, which incorporates state-of-the-art energy and environmental design to demonstrate urban sustainability made real.
+Following, we head out on foot to explore DUMBO’s spectacular waterfront, while soaking in some of the sites and tastes of this beautiful neighborhood.
 Along the way we’ll hear how a once ramshackle shoreline was transformed to become one of the city’s most prized public parks and go-to destinations.
 Join us as we learn more about green infrastructure within our built environment, why it’s so important, and how investors can support such kinds of projects.